snkas/basic-sim/README.md

 ## Installation

+1. Install the following dependencies:
+   * Python 3.6+
+   * MPI: `sudo apt-get install mpic++`
+   * (optional, for testing) lcov: `sudo apt-get install lcov`

-1. You clone or add as git module the `basic-sim` module (this is a dependency for this module) into your ns-3 `contrib/` folder:
+2. You clone or add as git module the `basic-sim` module (this is a dependency for this module) into your ns-3 `contrib/` folder:

     ```
     cd /path/to/your/folder/of/ns-3/contrib
     git clone git@github.com:snkas/basic-sim.git
     ```

-2. Now you should be able to compile it along with all your other modules.
+3. Now you should be able to compile it along with all your other modules.
 It has been tested for ns-3 version 3.30.1.

+## Getting started

+Documentation (including tutorials) to get started is located in the `doc/` folder.

 ## Testing

 Requirements:

 * Python 3.6+
+* MPI: `sudo apt-get install mpic++`
-* lcov: `sudo apt-get -y install lcov`
+* lcov: `sudo apt-get install lcov`

 To perform the full range of testing of this module: